ropensci/bowerbird/README.md

 Data sources
 ------------

-Bowerbird comes with configurations for a range of data sources, mostly marine and Antarctic in nature.
-A summary of these is given below.
+Bowerbird comes with configurations for a range of data sources, mostly marine and Antarctic in nature (see [RAADTools](https://github.com/AustralianAntarcticDivision/raadtools) for reading, plotting, and manipulating these data).
+A summary of the pre-configured sources is given below.

 Some data providers require users to log in.
 These are indicated by the `authentication_note` column in the configuration table.
 For these sources, you will need to provide your user name and password, e.g.: